nlpguy2022/nlpguy2022/README.md

 **[SOFRITTOLABSSS](https://sofrittolabsss.com)**.
 Former Senior Engineer at **EY AI Innovation Labs**.
 E2E App & AI Development.
 I'm aight at coding I guess, trying to be better 😆 Kuala Lumpur based (for now).

+### SIDE HUSTLES

+**[moscustomtees](https://moscustomtees.sofrittolabsss.com)**: I design and print custom tees, which I sell on limited time offers through this site when its up (as Im self hosting this on a Raspberry Pi 😆).
+Order fulfilment only for Klang Valley in Malaysia though FYI 🚨

 ### TECH STACK

 **Web Dev - Frontend & Backend**